The Box Game

 • The red zones on the map are great spaces, but, sadly, off limits to dogs.
 Check your local ordinances for parks and cemeteries.
 If dog friendly, these make great sniff zones.

 • The purple and blue zones are all dog-friendly possibilities.
 The two largest purple zones are filled with fantastic nature trails.
-However, I have reactive dogs and these trails are often narrow with few opportunities to allow enough space for other dogs to pass by without triggering reactions.
-Since point of a sniff walk is to allow your dog to decompress, these areas are not good options for reactive dogs.
+However, if you have reactive dogs, check out those trails without your dogs first as nature trails are often narrow with few opportunities to allow enough space for other dogs to pass by without triggering reactions.
+Since the point of a sniff walk is to allow your dog to decompress, these areas are not good options for reactive dogs.
 Be sure to keep these kind of things in mind when searching for sniff walk spaces.

 • The little rectangle towards the top of the map is a tiny dog park.
 On occasion, I have been able to get this space all to myself, but it not always open and is quite small.